A List of Crowdfunding Sites

 Crowdfunding refers to the process of raising money from a large group of people to fund particular ventures or causes.
 As a result, money is typically raised online through crowdfunding investment platforms, with minimum investment amounts varying by website.

-There is a long list of crowdfunding sites in Australia, each with a different purpose.
+The following is a list of crowdfunding sites in Australia, each with a different purpose.

 - (1) VentureCrowd is an equity crowdfunding platform that gives investors access to investment opportunities in startups and the property sector.
 Therefore, people choosing to invest receive equity in the company they are investing in.
 So how does it work?
 Firstly, Companies looking to raise money list details of the company and equity offer on the VentureCrowd website.
 Then, interested investors register their interest to invest 100% online.
 Investment opportunities are open to wholesale investors (minimum $250k investment) and more recently to retail investors (certain opportunities only).